se-edu/learningresources/contents/staticAnalysis/intro.md

 #### Cannot catch error introducted in runtime envirnment
 Since static analysis is done without executing the programme.
 Some vulnerabilities that introduced in the runtime cannot be caught.

-### Static Analysis Tools
+### How to do static Analysis (Static Analysis Tools)
-The are several static analysis tool that can be used.
+The are several static analysis tools that can be used to assist the process.
 The detailed discussion of them is as below:

 - CheckStyle
 - PMD